President of Croatia: Office of the President

 The Office of the President was created by a presidential decree by Franjo Tuđman on 19 January 1991.
 The office is headed by a chief of staff (Predstojnik ureda), who is appointed by the president.
 The presidents declare bylaws regulating composition of the office.
-The office employs advisors to the president and comprises eight departments, four councils, presidential pardon commission and two decorations and awards commissions.
+The office employs advisors to the president and comprises 7 cabinets, two councils, the Secretariat and two decorations and awards commissions.

 Presidential Palace

 The Presidential Palace (Predsjednički dvori, also referred to by the metonym Pantovčak) in Zagreb is the official workplace of the president.
 The president does not actually live in the building, as it is used as the Office of the President of Croatia rather than as a residence.
 The structure covers 3700 m2.
 It had been used as the official residence since then-president Franjo Tuđman moved there following the October 1991 bombing of Banski dvori.
 In addition to the original building, there is also an 3500 m2 annex built in 1993, an ancillary structure housing office security services and a bomb shelter predating the 1990s.
 The building, formerly known as Villa Zagorje or Tito's Villa, was designed by architects Vjenceslav Richter and Kazimir Ostrogović and completed in 1964 for the former Yugoslav president Josip Broz Tito.